burst-apps-team/burst-wiki/qbundle.md

 Click “Next”.

+You will be asked if you want to download an install MariaDB.

+Click “Yes”.

+After installation is complete,you will be asked to choose between copying data or proceeding with copying data.

+The copy data option will be disabled.
+Verify that “No Copy” is selected.

+Click “Save and close”.

+The next step is to download a copy of the Burst blockchain using a process referred to as bootstrapping.
+This will download the blockchain from known and trusted repository.
+The bootstrap copy contains the majority of blocks that have been created beginning with the genesis block.
+When the bootstrapping process in complete, more recent blocks will be added to your copy using the regular peer to peer synchronization process.

+To begin the bootstrap process, click on “database” in the top menu bar.

+Select “Database”: Select “Bootstrap Chain”.

+In “Settings”, verify that "Cryptoguru repository (MariaDB) is selected.

+Click “Start Import”

+You will received a notice saying that "all existing data in your database will be erased.
+Do you want to continue?

+Click “Yes”.

 <img src="QBundle_Setup_3.png" title="QBundle_Setup_3.png" alt="QBundle_Setup_3.png" width="509" height="509" />

 A warning may come up, click “OK” and the installation will be completed shortly after